-The Office appraisal period will begin on October 1 and end on September 30 of each year.
+The performance appraisal period will begin on October 1 and end on September 30 of each year.

-Employees who have occupied covered positions for 120 days during the rating period will receive an appraisal within thirty calendar days following the end of the appraisal period.
+Employees who have occupied one or more covered positions for 120 calendar days or more during the rating period will receive an appraisal within thirty calendar days following the end of the appraisal period.

-A. The employee will initial and date the Office's copy of the Performance Plan to show when it was received and discussed with the employee by the supervisor.
-Initialing does not mean the employee agrees with the established elements and standards.
-A copy of his/her initialed and dated elements and standards will be given to each employee.
-This copy will reflect the substance of every change as well as the effective and terminating date of the elements and standards.
+- A. 1.
+The employee will sign and date the Office's copy of the Performance Plan to show when it was received and discussed with the employee by the supervisor.
+Signing does not mean the employee agrees with the established performance appraisal plan.
+A copy of his/her signed and dated performance appraisal plan will be given to each employee annually.
+This copy will reflect the substance of every change as well as the effective and terminating date of the performance appraisal plan. - 2.
+The performance appraisal plan will identify the quantity of cases that will be reviewed for employees who are reviewed based on production and for whom a random sample of work is used as a means (in whole or in part) of assessing quality. - 3.
+If the current performance appraisal plan does not already identify this information, the employee will be given a separate written notice within thirty (30) days of the beginning of the performance appraisal cycle (or within 30 days of the effective date of this Agreement for the current appraisal cycle), identifying the number of cases that will be reviewed. - 4.
 Critical elements and standards will be provided to employees annually.
-Employees will not be held accountable or responsible for their new or revised critical elements or standards until they are received by the employees in writing.
-When the same standards are being used from one fiscal year to the next, those standards may be enforced during the first 30 days so long as the performance appraisal plan for that fiscal year has not changed and is provided within the first 30 days.
+Employees will not be held accountable or responsible for their new or revised performance appraisal plans until they are received by the employees in writing.
+When the same performance appraisal plan is being used from one fiscal year to the next, the standards may be enforced during the first 30 calendar days so long as management provides the performance appraisal plan to the employee within the first 30 calendar days. - B. Upon receipt (or within a reasonable time after receipt) of the performance appraisal plan, a meeting between the Office and employee(s) shall be held to explain the performance appraisal plan and to answer questions.
+All aspects of all standards and elements, including numerical standards, procedures, or requirements, referenced in the performance appraisal plan will be communicated to the affected employees at the time of the meeting(s).

-B. Within a reasonable time after receipt of the elements and standards, a meeting between the Office and employees shall be held to explain those elements and standards and to answer questions.
-All aspects of all standards, including numerical standards, procedures, or requirements, referenced in the critical elements and standards will be communicated to the affected employees at the time the employees receive their critical elements and standards.
 Non-production time will be granted to employees to attend such meetings.